 I can take one of these probiotics on a cheat day and not suffer symptoms!
 When things are bad, I take one first thing in the morning and one before bed.
 This helps to seal your gut and combat whatever is causing your body distress.
 Approximately 80% our immune tissue is located within our digestive tract, so keeping it strong and healthy is the fastest way to healing and I see a significant difference in my skin and rash when I take this continuously.

 Pure Hawaiian Spirulina

 Spirulina helps to detox the body gently, which is good for a daily regimen, and especially beneficial during candida die-off.
 I take these after lunch, using the recommended dosage.
-I got this at Whole Foods, but have seen it on pharmaca from Gaia for even cheaper and will be getting it from there from now on.
+I got this at Whole Foods.
+I also now take Chlorella by HealthForce.

 Oil of Oregano as a Natural Antibiotic